 Bonfires and smoke

-It is a criminal offence to burn household waste which will cause pollution or possible harm to health, any waste generated as a result of commercial activity, or any waste that will cause dark or black smoke.
+It is a criminal offence to burn household waste which will cause pollution or possible harm to health, any waste generated as a result of commercial activity, any waste from building or demolition works, or any waste that will cause dark or black smoke.

 Burning of dry garden waste or other vegetation may not break the law, but if you are a business you need to inform the Environment Agency first.